furqanazhar/BMI-Calculator/readme.md

 Below is the output result:
 1. BMI Values, BMI Category and Health Risk (added in output json file in path `data/result.json`)
-2. Total number of 'Overweight' people
+2. Total number of overweight people

 # Tested Environment
 Windows 11